NBA: Which Teams Improved Themselves The Most With Their Trade Deadline Deals?

 Give up: Jared Sullinger, Terrence Ross, two second rounders and 2017 first rounder.

 The Raptors filled their two biggest needs and a who can knock down three-pointers.
 Ibaka made the Raptors a legitimate challenger to Cleveland as he gives the team one of the best starting lineups in the Eastern Conference.
 He enhances the Raps rim-protection and rebounding.
-Ibaka will be an unrestricted free agent at the end of the year.
+Ibaka will be an urestricted free agent at the end of the year.

-The addition of Tucker, who ESPN Insider Kevin Pelton said Toronto had been after for a while, gives the Raptors versatility.Tucker can play the three and four and is a quality defender.
+The addition of Tucker, who ESPN Insider Kevin Pelton said Toronto had been after for awhile, gives the Raptors versatility.Tucker can play the three and four and is a quality defender.
 However, he may not be the shooter that they were looking for.
 He has a true shooting percentage of 51.7 as he has made 46 triples at 33.6 percent clip.

 Sullinger only appeared in 11 games for the Raptors due to injuries.
 The six-foot-nine power forward signed a nearly $6 million contract, one-year contract this offseason.
 Ross got off to a great start to the season.
 His production waned slightly over the next two months.
 Ross had just signed a three-year, $31 million contract this offseason.